hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include image.html file="py-tk-grid.png" %}

 ### Configure widgets
-Upon user actions (events), we may want to modify previously defined widgets.
-For example, we may want to change the text of a label or the layout of a button to indicate successful or failed operations.
+Upon a user action (event), we may want to modify previously defined widgets.
+For instance, we may want to change the text of a label or the layout of a button to indicate successful or failed operations.
 For this purpose, `tkinter` objects can be modified with `tk.OBJECT.config(PARAMETER_TO_CONMFIGURE=NEW_CONFIG)`.
-Moreover, objects can be delete (destroyed) with `tk.OBJECT.destroy()`, even though this is not an elegant method for any other widgets that pop-up windows (child frames of the master frame).
+Moreover, objects can be delete (destroyed) with `tk.OBJECT.destroy()`, even though this is not an elegant method for any other widgets than pop-up windows (child frames of the parent frame).

 ```python